DubSof/dbsof-ui/web/README.md

 # DBSOF web app

 This package contains the browser shell for the DBSOF UI.
-It is designed to be wired up to any backend you choose; the UI runs entirely in the browser and expects whatever API adapter you provide during integration time.
+It runs entirely in the browser with no backend required and can later be wired up to any platform through a custom adapter when you are ready.

 ## Development

 > **Prerequisites**: You will need to have Yarn 2+ installed, and have run the
-> `yarn` command to install the workspace's dependencies.
+> `yarn install` command at the repo root to install the workspace dependencies.

 To start the UI dev server: